 Babylon serves as a symbolic antagonist often in the Bible, representing all of those who defy the word of God and choose to live in sin.
 Written scripture conspicuously lacks the figure of Satan to serve as God’s opposite number; Babylon fills in quite nicely in his stead.
-But, like John Milton’s Satan from Paradise Lost, the Bible’s Babylon becomes, presumably inadvertently on the part of its authors, as enticing as it is repulsive.
+But, like John Milton’s Satan from Paradise Lost, the Bible’s Babylon becomes, presumably inadvertently, as enticing as it is repulsive.
 Many of our most lurid visions of the Hanging Gardens of Babylon — of limpid women wandering in the altogether through a paradise of exotic greenery — are thoroughly in keeping with the Biblical view.

 Yet the early Jews and Christians were hardly the only ancients to write of Babylon as a place of sensual pleasures and loose sexual mores.
-Herodotus shares this indelibly male fantasy of sexual domination.
+For example, Herodotus shares the following indelibly male fantasy of sexual domination.
 (Exhibiting a typically Greek cultural chauvinism, he here conflates the Babylonian goddess Mullissu — whom he calls Mylitta — with Aphrodite, the Greek goddess of love and sex.)

 Once in her life, every woman must sit down in the sanctuary of Aphrodite [in Babylon] and have intercourse with a stranger.
 Many of the wealthier women, haughty in their pride, think they are too good to mingle with the rest, and ride to the sanctuary in covered chariots with large groups of servants following them, and they simply stand there waiting.
 But the majority sit in the sacred precinct of Aphrodite wearing wreaths made of cord on their heads.
 Women are continually entering and leaving the place.
 Paths run through the crowd of women in every direction, on which the men walk as they make their selections.
 Whenever a woman comes here and sits down, she may not return home until one of the strangers has tossed silver into her lap and had intercourse with her outside the sanctuary.
 When he tosses the silver, he must say, “I call on you in the name of the goddess Mylitta.”
 (The Assyrians call Aphrodite Mylitta.)

-While all of these texts may indeed point to a more libertine attitude toward sexual relations in Babylon than was the norm in some other places, the Bible and Herodotus alike are at best idiosyncratic, agenda-laden depictions of the city, written by consummate outsiders to its culture.
+While such texts may to some extent serve as evidence of a more libertine attitude toward sexual relations in Babylon than was the norm in some other places, the Bible and Herodotus alike are at best idiosyncratic, agenda-laden depictions of the city, written by consummate outsiders to its culture.
 What, then, do we know of the real Babylon as it was known by its own people?
 The answer is, more than we perhaps have a right to expect, but less than we’d like to.
 One major problem which has continued to dog our efforts to understand Babylon to this day is the difficulty we have understanding the cuneiform texts we recover from its part of the world.
 Until less than 200 years ago, we had no idea whatsoever how to read cuneiform, making it impossible for Babylon to speak to us directly.
 Instead we could only rely on outsider commentaries like the ones above.

 Although we have gotten better and better at reading cuneiform over the years, debates on the most fundamental meanings of some texts still rage inside the scholarly community to this day — a state of affairs whose irony in light of the legend of the Tower of Babel does not, I trust, require further explication.
 A classic example is a transcript from a murder trial which took place in the city of Nippur, a neighbor of Babylon, in approximately 2000 BC.
 One historian, writing in AD 1956, stated that the woman on trial had been acquitted and set free; another, writing just three years later, corrected the record to state that she had been convicted and sentenced to death.